 Packing by the tourists depends on where the tourist is going, the activities that he/she wants to participate in and the time of the year a person is traveling.
+Especially for gorilla safaris in Africa, you need to plan your packing list ahead of time so that your ready for hiking in impenetrable forests in East Africa.
 Travelers are encouraged to pack few things such as walking shoes and jackets, simple snacks and drinking water to sustain them in case of need; however they should not pack many things that they will end up not using.

 Credit and debit cards

 Travelers may use credit cards as a method of payments in many establishments such as hotels and lodges as it is more efficient and convenient however, travelers must know that these credit cards attract a surcharge fee of about 5% and should be ready to pay it